AMI Residency Part 2 : Realtime control of sequence generation with Recurrent Neural Network Ensembles

 However for me the more fun aspect of this demo — and the original motivation — is not letting it sit and generate with mixed styles, but to allow a human user to interactively steer and guide it while it’s generating, like conducting an orchestra.
 That’s really one of my long term goals, to get some AI to trawl through a ton of data, learn a bunch of stuff, and then allow somebody to collaborate with it, guide it, jam with it.
 Hopefully the video at the top hints at this.

-In addition to my ongoing research in this field as part of my PhD, this work was supported by a residency at Google’s Artists and Machine Intelligence Program.
+In addition to my ongoing research in this field as part of my PhD (supported by UK’s EPSRC Centre for Doctoral Training in Intelligent Games and Game Intelligence — IGGI; grant EP/L015846/1), this work was supported by a residency at Google’s Artists and Machine Intelligence Program.
 In that capacity I’d like to especially thank Mike Tyka, Kenric McDowell, Blaise Aguera y Arcas and Andrea Held; and Doug Fritz, Douglas Eck, Jason Yosinki, Ross Goodwin, Hubert Eichner and John Platt for the inspiring conversations and ideas.
 The work and ideas I talk about here were also inspired by many many others, but I’d like to give a particular shout out to Allison Parrish and Ross Goodwin.

 P.S.
 Here is some documentation of the demo at NIPS 2016.